benhsz/parless/steps-to-implement.md

 3. The first character immediately after `(` is __not__ another opening parenthesis
 4. Expressions below it are indented to match its formatting

-If the above conditions are not satisified then:
+Or:

 1. `(` is the first character on the line
-2. It is formatted below an expression that already satisfies the previous conditions
+2. It is formatted below an expression that satisfies the previous conditions

 So this